akheron/jansson/doc/apiref.rst

 ========

 This sections describes the functions that can be used to encode values to JSON.
-Only objects and arrays can be encoded, since they are the only valid "root" values of a JSON text.
+By default, only objects and arrays can be encoded directly, since they are the only valid *root* values of a JSON text.
+To encode any JSON value, use the ``JSON_ENCODE_ANY`` flag (see below).

 By default, the output has no newlines, and spaces are used between array and object elements for a readable output.
 This behavior can be